ironMan-blip/Foundora/README.md

 2. MD.
 Ratul Hasan Sarkar (23201562)
 3. Fuad Mohammed Jawad (23201555)

 I did full backend for the meeting, funding, and the notification part using php and connected them with frontend using AJAX.
+The database was built using mysql and was connected using php.
 The rest was done by my team :)